VHF Stability

 Once again, the conditions required for instability are:

-If any one of these four requirements are not met, the tube will not oscillate!
-This is true no matter how high or low Q is in any individual path, or if the tube has suppressors or not.
+If any one of the above four requirements are not met, the tube will not oscillate!
+This is true no matter how high Q is in any individual path, or if the tube has suppressors or not.
+What this means is, we cannot just look at "Q".
+The problem, while we would like it to be simple with only one possible cause and one universal solution, really involves four distinct but easily understood areas.
+This is the same with any oscillator, whether the oscillator is desired or unintentional!

 Location of Suppressor

 The most problematic tubes for VHF oscillation have relatively large elements and long thin leads.
-Tubes of this type have low gain or are unusable at VHF, because elements in the tube (combined with lead inductances) are actually resonant at VHF.
+Tubes of this type have low gain or are unusable at VHF.
+This is because elements in the tube (shunt internal capacitance combined with series lead inductances) are actually resonant or connected to outside pins through high VHF impedances.

-Looking at the above tubes, it is the tubes with the thinnest and longest leads that are most troublesome.
-These also are tubes with the poorest VHF performance when used in amplifiers intended to operate at VHF.
+Looking at the above, tubes with thinnest and longest leads are most troublesome.
+These tubes also provide poorest intentional VHF performance.

 Anode Circuit Layout

 Anode circuit layout can contribute to VHF instability.
 Long thin leads from the tube anode connector to the chassis at VHF are a problem.
 Problems can occur when thin (and long) plate blocking capacitor leads, thin and/or long wiring, and poor mounting of the plate tuning capacitor are used.
-Remember, this is a VHF path also, even if the amplifier only intentionally operates on HF.
+The anode path, from tube through blocking capacitor and through the plate tuning capacitor to the chassis, is also an important VHF path.
+This is true even if the amplifier only intentionally operates on HF.

 To maximize stability: